Bracknell Forest: Demographics

 Bracknell Forest is generally affluent (ranked 291 out of 326 on the Index of Multiple Deprivation 2010, Rank of Average Score) with significantly lower than average unemployment levels.
 Property prices and levels of car ownership are significantly higher than the national average.
 However deprivation does exist in the borough -central Bracknell is within the 30% most deprived areas in England, with several other parts of the town also within the more deprived half of England.
 In contrast, almost all of Crowthorne, Sandhurst, and the borough's rural fringes fall into the 10% least deprived areas in England.
+Household incomes are also significantly lower than other areas of similar deprivation, being close to the national average.

 According to the Office for National Statistics figures the borough's population is 113,696.
 77% of the borough's population, aged between 16 and 74 years are economically active with the service sector employing the largest proportion, 46.4% of this group.
 Only 11% of the population is of pensionable age, compared to a national average of 18%, with 7% being over 75 years old.

 There are many distinctive local geographical communities within Bracknell Forest, from Sandhurst and Crowthorne in the south, the semi-rural communities of Binfield, Winkfield and Warfield in the north and the former new town of Bracknell in the centre, which contains most of the Borough's commercial and industrial areas.

-With respect to ethnicity, according to the Office for National Statistics, the majority of the Borough's residents (89.6%) consider themselves to be 'White'.
+With respect to ethnicity, according to the Office for National Statistics, the vast majority of the Borough's residents (89.6%) consider themselves to be 'White'.
 The second largest group is defined as 'Asian' at 4.34%, third as 'Black' at 2.35%, fourth as Mixed at 1.82%.
 With regard to religious affiliation, the population is predominantly Christian (77.8%), followed by those who have no religion (19.4%), Hindus (1.1%), Muslims (0.7%), Buddhists (0.3%), other religions (0.3%), Jews (0.2%) and Sikhs (0.2%).

 The population is quite healthy comparing well regionally and nationally with life expectancy at 80.15 years.